fieldtrip/website/example/checkconfig.md

 *Note: the feedback **[ft_checkconfig](/reference/ft_checkconfig)** gives on your input cfg is not exhaustive, meaning that not all possible options you could come up with will be taken care of.
 It mainly ensures backward compatibility of old scripts, and checks some important required and forbidden fields.*

 *  **cfg.trackconfig: 'cleanup', 'report' or 'off'**
 **[ft_checkconfig](/reference/ft_checkconfig)** can also control the output cfg.
 It tracks the cfg from the moment you put it into a function until it comes out again (usually as data.cfg).
 This can provide you with useful feedback: which of the options you specified were actually used?
-Which options have been added as defaults by the fieldtrip function?
+Which options have been added as defaults by the FieldTrip function?
 You can control the behaviour of configtracking: **'report'** will only give you a report, **'cleanup'** will give both a report and a cleaned output cfg.
 If you do not want to use configtracking at all, use **'off'**.

 *  **cfg.checksize: number in bytes, can be inf**
 This determines the maximum size allowed for output cfg fields (i.e. the data.cfg).
 Some fields in the output cfg can be very large, e.g. the cfg.grid field when you do sourceanalysis.
 To avoid that several MBs or even GBs of your disk space are taken up by the data.cfg, you can set a maximum and **[ft_checkconfig](/reference/ft_checkconfig)** will empty all the cfg fields that are too big, before adding the cfg to the data.
 Crucial fields such as the cfg.trl and cfg.event will never be removed ((currently, the following fields are ignored: 'checksize', 'trl', 'trlold', 'event', 'artifact', 'artfctdef', 'previous')).
 The default is set to **100000** bytes, but you can change this to anything you want.
 If you do not want any fields to be removed, set checksize to **inf**.